 Prime Minister David Cameron pledged shortly after the election of the Coalition Government in May 2010 to establish a Big Society Bank using “every penny of the English dormant bank and building society account money ... alongside private sector investment … [to] make available hundreds of millions of pounds of new finance to some of our most dynamic social organisations”.

-Big Society Capital was launched in April 2012 as a private sector company, independent of Government, with a governance structure involving the Big Society Trust as the guardian of the “mission” of the organisation.
+Big Society Capital was launched in April 2012 as a private sector company, independent of Government, with a governance structure involving The Oversight Trust – Assets for the Common Good (previously known as The Big Society Trust), as the guardian of the “mission” of the organisation.

-The Big Society Trust was established concurrently as the majority shareholder of Big Society Capital and it has subsequently become the sole Member of Access - the Foundation for Social Investment (Access) to fulfil a similar governance role for that organisation.
+The Oversight Trust was established concurrently as the majority shareholder of Big Society Capital and it has subsequently become the sole Member of Access - the Foundation for Social Investment (Access) to fulfill a similar governance role for that organisation.

 The Dormant Bank and Building Society Accounts Act 2008 enabled banks and building societies to voluntarily hand over monies unclaimed for over 15 years left in dormant accounts to a reclaim fund.
 The Reclaim Fund Ltd was established by Co-operative Financial Services (later re-named Co-operative Banking Group (CBG)) in response to a request from HM Treasury.
 It was authorised by the Financial Services Authority (now Financial Conduct Authority (FCA)) and became fully operational in March 2011 as a not-for profit subsidiary of CBG.